jswny/sad/README.md

 9. Brings the app up with Docker Compose in detatched mode.
 This will automatically restart the app if the image has changed.

 ## Running Locally
-You can run the action locally to simulate the action.
+You can simulate running the action locally by manually building and running the appropriate Docker images.
 1. Build the demo Docker image from `app/`:
 ```shell
 docker build --tag jswny/deploy app/